hramets/Space_Startups/README.md

 ## 2.3.
 Additional Analysis

-Additional analysis is performed to further examine space startups across countries and industries.
+Additional analysis is performed to further examine space startups across countries and industries in the module [exploratory_data_analysis](implementation\data_analysis\exploratory_data_analysis.py) starting at 556 line.

 For the additional analysis, two new columns are created:
 - Growing rate: calculated as the ratio of the startup size (numerical) to startup age (size/age).